Are push notifications good for a website’s SEO?

 It analyzes if your content is useful enough for site viewers to remain on your site.
 Or, if your content solves any of your user’s concerns and problems.

-Now, how do we make it possible using push notifications?
+Now, how do we make it possible to use push notifications?

 Push notifications are linked to a specific landing page like sales copy, homepage, etc.